Sociology, B.A.

 (33 - 42 credits)

-The Bachelor of Arts in Sociology, under the Department of Sociology and Criminal Justice, is an adaptable discipline that concentrates on all aspects of society for the purpose of making a positive impact in people’s lives.
+The Bachelor of Arts in Sociology, under the Department of History, Political Science and Sociology, is an adaptable discipline that concentrates on all aspects of society for the purpose of making a positive impact in people’s lives.
 A sociological perspective provides an acknowledgement of the importance of diversity, creates informed citizens, and fosters a deep understanding of the many social forces that shape the lives and behaviors of individuals and groups.

 Studying sociological theories and methods of inquiry, combined with experiential opportunities, prepares students for rewarding careers in social work, law, government, teaching, public policy, marketing, and more.